Roosterbear/tips/google-coursera/ciberseguridad.md

 ### Professional Declaration

->Currently I work in the IT Departament of a university. <br/>
+> Currently I'm working at the IT Departament of a university.
->To Manage personal information and Databases are one of my duties. <br/>
+> To Manage Personal Information and Databases are one of my duties.
->I sure that it is very important to keep information safe and inform about Security Risks. <br/>
+> I sure that it is very important to keep information safe and inform about Security Risks.

 >I'm very interested in security, though there were attacks in my job, and I want to help.<br/>
 >I like to think like an attacker y make undestructibles ways of defense. <br/>